krzksz/phCompile/README.md

 The goal of using ngPhCompile is to let you compile your HTML templates using your existing JSON REST api.

+Server side compiling works in a way that lets you easily revert back all of the changes made by ngPhCompile on the client side by either adding speciall class or attribute to the element.

 ngPhCompile is still in alpha state, bugs and api changes may occur.

 ### Use cases